danrobdean/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 - Partition and cluster settings:
     + Partitioning: **By field: eventTimestamp**
     + Clustering order: `eventClass,eventType` (optional)
-- Write preference, choose one of:
+- Write preference, choose one of: {Write if empty, Append to table, Overwrite table}.
-    + Write if empty
-    + Append to table
-    + Overwrite table

 Or an **External BigQuery Table** (live link with GCS data):